kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Note that even when the UI is open, "showFramebar" must be set to true for the framebar to be visible. closingModWindowAlsoHidesFramebar = true

+; Specify true or false.
+; In the main UI window, there's a field called 'Move' which displays the last performed move or several moves ; that the mod decided to combine together.
+That text can get pretty long.
+If you set this setting to true, ; then that field will be hidden, and you will only be able to see moves' names either in 'Cancels (P1/P2)' window, ; or by hovering your mouse over the 'Startup' or 'Total' fields in the main UI window and reading their tooltip. dontShowMoveName = false

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.
 ; If closingModWindowAlsoHidesFramebar is true, then setting showFramebar to true is not enough, as the main